symfony/symfony-docs/serializer.rst

 .. versionadded:: 5.4

     :class:`Symfony\\Component\\Serializer\\Normalizer\\BackedEnumNormalizer`
     was introduced in Symfony 5.4.
-PHP BackedEnum require at least PHP 8.1.
+PHP BackedEnum requires at least PHP 8.1.

 Other :ref:`built-in normalizers <component-serializer-normalizers>` and custom normalizers and/or encoders can also be loaded by tagging them as